Skip to main content

 Hagan, J. F., Shaw, J. S., Duncan, P. (Eds.).
 (2008).
 Theme 8: Promoting healthy sexual development and sexuality.
 In Bright futures: Guidelines for health supervision of infants, children, and adolescents (3rd ed.) (pp.169-176).
 Elk Grove Village, IL: American Academy of Pediatrics.

 The National Child Traumatic Stress Network & National Center on Sexual Behavior of Youth.
 (2009).
-Sexual development and behavior in children: Information for parents and caregivers.
-Retrieved from https://www.nctsn.org/sites/default/files/resources/sexual_development_and_behavior_in_children.pdf
+Sexual development and behavior in children: Information for parents and caregivers. https://www.nctsn.org/sites/default/files/resources/sexual_development_and_behavior_in_children.pdf

 The National Child Traumatic Stress Network & National Center on Sexual Behavior of Youth.
 (2009).
-Understanding and coping with sexual behavior problems in children.
-Retrieved from https://www.nctsn.org/sites/default/files/resources//understanding_coping_with_sexual_behavior_problems.pdf
+Understanding and coping with sexual behavior problems in children. https://www.nctsn.org/sites/default/files/resources//understanding_coping_with_sexual_behavior_problems.pdf

 Phipps-Yonas, S., Yonas, A., Turner.
 M., Kamper, M. (1993).
 Sexuality in early childhood: the observations and opinions of family daycare providers.
 CURA Reporter.
 (23) 1-5.